>

 The Problem

 Cotality initially framed the challenge as: agents want premium reports, but Realist’s outdated interface makes them difficult to find and purchase.
 Through interviews, however, we uncovered a different reality: agents weren’t eager to buy reports at all.
 Instead, they preferred doing the extra legwork to gather data themselves.
 What they truly needed was a faster way to access the critical property details and the ability to package that information into a polished, client-ready report.
-This led us to reframe the problem: When each property contains unique and variable data, how can we surface the most relevant insights quickly so real estate professionals can confidently advise their clients and present information in a professional, trustworthy way?
+We reframed the problem: each property has unique, variable data.
+How can we quickly surface the most relevant insights so real estate professionals can confidently advise clients and present trustworthy, polished reports?

 Our SOLUTION